List of Deltora Quest characters: Jasmine

 Jasmine is a wild girl with emerald eyes who grew up alone in the Forests of Silence.
 She is described as very small and lightly built, "elfin-faced", with sun-tanned skin and wild, tangled black hair (dark green in the anime).
 Her parents were captured by Grey Guards when she was seven years old and she was raised by the forest.
 She can understand the language of the trees and many animals.
 She possesses great agility and sharp senses, including photographic memory.
 Fending for herself alone since childhood, she has trouble understanding some social customs.
 However, she is unable to swim as the Forest only had a shallow stream.
 Jasmine is usually seen with her raven Kree and a mouse-like creature she calls Filli.

 Lief and Barda meet her in the Forests shortly after leaving Del.
 Jasmine, like Lief, has a quick temper and is very stubborn.
 She is not quick to trust and has a keen intuition that helps her sense when things are not right.
 After helping Lief and Barda in the Forests, she is greeted by her mother's spirit from beyond the grave and told to go with Lief and Barda on their quest.
 After this encounter she joins Lief and Barda in the search for the great gems that will complete the Belt.

+Jasmine is later revealed to be the daughter of Endon's childhood friend, Jarred, whom he thought lost forever, later reuniting with her when Jarred regains his memories during the final battle in Series One.
+As the second and third series progress, Jasmine and Lief fall in love, and at the end of Dragons of Deltora, she eventually marries him and becomes his queen.
+They also have three children together; Anna, Endon and Jarred, named in honor of their respective parents.